 - Aspects of sexual molestation in drawings, games, fantasies

 Signs Of Child Sexual Abuse

 Very often parents find it very hard to diagnose the signs of child abuse.
-But here’s one thing you must remember parents: Actions speak louder than words and this definitely holds true in case of kids.
+But here's one thing you must remember parents: Actions speak louder than words and this definitely holds true in case of kids.
 They often communicate a lot through their actions than words and the same applies even to kids who are sexually abused.
 If you thought your child might have a chat about sexual abuse, in case anything happens, you are wrong.
-Kids respond and react differently to child sexual abuse; therefore no one can definitively tell you that your suspicions are right or wrong.
-However, there are some behaviours that warrant concern.
-Here are some symptoms of child abuse.
+Kids respond and react differently to child sexual abuse; Therefore no one can definitively tell you that your suspicions are right or wrong.
+However, there are some behaviors that warrant concern.
+Here are some symptoms of child abuse .

 Sexualised playIf you find your child is kissing, lying over or caressing a doll, it is a matter of concern.
 While it is not wrong for kids to kiss their dolls, enacting sexual acts like oral sex etc, is definitely atypical

 Bleeding or infection from private partsThis is one thing you just must not ignore.
 Take a quick look at your little one's privates while having a bath.
 If you notice bleeding or any other form of infection, it could be a concern.
 Rush to the doctor immediately

 A strong negative response to a particular personIf your child is consistently avoiding, being impolite or frightened by a person they encounter, it would be worth exploring further